Jeff Civillico: Career

 A January 2009 article in the Orlando Sentinel noted that Civillico performed 200 times every year for Disney Cruise Line and at numerous corporate occasions.
 He has performed at the White House and the Kennedy Center, as well as at Atlantis Paradise Island at Nassau, Bahamas.
 Civillico has performed in Springfield, Illinois; Modesto, California; Springdale, Arkansas; Mohegan Sun Arena, Connecticut; and Tampa, Florida.
 He has also led "team-building" seminars for Wachovia, OSHA, Anheuser-Busch, Harley-Davidson, and Honda.
 Civillico is the marketing director for the Las Vegas chapter of the National Speakers Association.

 In 2009, Civillico traveled to Las Vegas, Nevada, to entertain people in the ephemeral show Amazed.
 He remained in Las Vegas and landed a 12-minute specialty act at Nathan Burton's magic show.
 According to Civillico, audience members found his performance so memorable that they asked Burton and Civillico whether Civillico had his own show.
 Based on this feedback, the two found a location for Civillico at the Planet Hollywood restaurant located in the Forum Shops at Caesars Palace.
 Relying primarily on advertising from Burton's show and having nearly no paid promotion, Civillico's show drew nearly capacity crowds for the 120-seat venue.
 Civillico emphasized in an interview that his show was not merely about juggling but "all about the connection with the audience and the fun, playful character".

 In 2020, during the COVID-19 Pandemic, Civillico pivoted to virtual events as an emcee, including hosting a virtual fundraiser for the American Heart Association.

+Jeff Civillico: Comedy in Action is a 2026 documentary-comedy film chronicling the entertainment career of performer Jeff Civillico, combining stand-up comedy with behind-the-scenes documentary footage.
+The film follows Civillico’s decade of headlining performances in Las Vegas, featuring his physical comedy, audience interactions, and reflections on the challenges of building a live show.
+It is available on streaming platforms including Apple TV, Amazon Prime Video, Google Play, and YouTube TV.